 Fish Harvester Benefit and Grant Program

-Status: The program is waiving interest payments on overpayment amounts owing until January 1, 2023, on which date the calculation of interest will commence on unpaid overpayment amounts owing.
+Reminder: In February 2022, the Program waived interest payments on overpayment amounts owing until January 1, 2023.
+That waiver period has been extended until March 31, 2023.
+On April 1, 2023, the calculation of interest will commence on unpaid overpayment amounts owing.

 Service Canada delivers the Fish Harvester Benefit and Grant Program on behalf of Fisheries and Oceans Canada (DFO).
 This includes: